 I’m a bad boy for breakin’ her heart

-Reseda is located in the San Fernando Valley region of Los Angeles, California and has 60,000 living there.
+Reseda is located in the San Fernando Valley region of Los Angeles and is home to 60,000 people.
 Realtors describe it as “the quintessential urban-suburban residential community.”
-“Reseda has a relative paucity of nightlife and cultural activities,” says the Los Angeles Times.
+“Reseda has a relative paucity of nightlife and cultural activities,” said the Los Angeles Times.

-The narrator of the song is a self-declared bad boy who doesn’t miss the girl he left or her broken heart, presumably because he decided to leave to experience something and somewhere free.
+A freeway running through the yard, nowhere to go, long days with nothing to fill them.
+That is the repetitive life this character is leaving behind.
+This is the self-declared “bad boy” who doesn’t miss the girl he left or her broken heart, presumably because he decided to leave to experience something and somewhere free.

 And I’m free, free fallin’